mui/material-ui/docs/data/base/components/button/button.md

 <ButtonUnstyled component="div" />
 ```

-Use the `components` prop to override any interior slots in addition to the root (largely unnecessary here, since this component contains no subcomponents):
+Use the `components` prop to override any interior slots in addition to the root:

 ```jsx
 <ButtonUnstyled components={{ Root: 'div' }} />